balazsberes/Discount-TCP/README.md

 ## System description
 The system is designed to generate and use DISCOUNT codes.
 The system consists of a server and client side.

+## Usage
+Start both projects (Client & Server) and follow the instructions on the Client window.

 ## Features
 • DISCOUNT code generation.